sunshine69/ansible-role-ecs_auto_scale_lambda/README.md

-# ecs_event_monitor_lambda
+# ecs_auto_scale_lambda

-Creates a lamdba that monitors for ECS being unable to allocate a service and fires an alarm
+Creates a lamdba that updates ECS Agent desired count when unable to allocate a service

 # Variables

-* `ecs_event_cloudwatch_alarm` - ARN of the cloudwatch alarm
-  that should be triggered when needing to autoscale

 # Requirements